LuanderFarias/Cheep/README.md

 - Module That Cleans The Pc's Memory And Adjusts For The Best Possible Performance On The Computer.

 ### Keyboard Module:
-- Module Where You Can Test Typewriter And Make Your Keyboard Sound As a Mechanical Keyboard.
+- Module Where You Can Test Your Type Speed And Make Your Keyboard Sound As a Mechanical Keyboard.

 ### Wallpaper Module:
 - Module For Apply Idle Or Animated Wallpapers!!